tachiyomiorg/website/src/help/faq/README.md

 You do this by following the steps below:

 1. Go to <Navigation item="browse"/> → **Sources**.
-1. Click on <Navigation item="filter"/> on the top right corner.
+1. Tap on <Navigation item="filter"/> on the top right corner.
 1. Scroll down until you find the language of your source and enable it.

 ### MangaDex